 We know that healthcare is on everyone’s mind.
-COVID-19 has changed many things, but not the critical importance of cardiac care here in Victoria.
-Open heart surgeries are still being performed, life-saving stent insertions are happening day and night, and thousands of diagnostic tests are directing care for cardiac patients.
+Over the last two years, COVID-19 has brought with it many changes, but it hasn’t changed the critical importance of cardiac care here in Victoria.
+Open heart surgeries are still being performed, life-saving stent insertions are happening day and night, and thousands of diagnostic tests are directing the care for cardiac patients.

-The Play Fore Hearts 50/50 & Prize Raffle is Complete!
+Now Live: the Play Fore Hearts 50/50 Raffle is back!

-With your help over the past 42 years, we have raised money to contribute state-of-the-art equipment for the cardiac care unit at Royal Jubilee Hospital.
-In 2020, funds went towards the purchase of a portable echocardiography ultrasound machine.
+With your help over the past 45 years, we have raised money to contribute state-of-the-art equipment for the cardiac care unit at Royal Jubilee Hospital.

 2019 & 2020: Echocardiography

 In 2019 and 2020, funds raised supported new Echocardiogram ultrasounds for Royal Jubilee Hospital.
 The 2019 Tournament contributed $100,000 toward this vital equipment.
 In 2020, the virtual tournament raised over $100,000.

 The new ultrasound systems for the Echocardiography Lab will increase the number of high-quality diagnostic cardiac imaging procedures that can be conducted in a day, thereby speeding up diagnosis and potentially life-saving treatment options for patients.

 2017 & 2018: Heart Catheterization Laboratory